 The best sensitivity at a low detection threshold is achieved with stereoscopic arrays of imaging atmospheric Cherenkov telescopes such as H.E.S.S..

 While the telescopes can only observe during the night and need to pointed towards the observed region of the sky, the detectors for particles arriving at ground level can observe around the clock and do this at the same time for a large fraction of the visible sky.
 HAWC is an excellent example of such an instrument, in this case consisting of large water tanks instrumented with photo-multipliers as particle detectors.

 While H.E.S.S. and HAWC are in operation for several years now and have resulted in many spectacular results, the development of new instruments never stops.
 In the area of Cherenkov telescopes, the plans and development for CTA are well advanced, although its implementation will take a few more years.
 The MPIK is involved here in particular with the FlashCam and CHEC camera systems and also in computer simulations.
-While CTA was designed to consist of a site in the Northern Hemisphere and a site in the Southern Hemisphere right from the start, a counterpart to HAWC on the Southern Hemisphere – the Southern Wide field-of-view Gamma-ray Observatory SWGO – is just starting to be planned.
+While CTA was designed to consist of a site in the Northern Hemisphere and a site in the Southern Hemisphere right from the start, a counterpart to HAWC on the Southern Hemisphere – the Southern Wide-field Gamma-ray Observatory SWGO – is just starting to be planned.

 Laboratory-based astroparticle physics

 Neutrinos are electrically neutral elementary particles of tiny mass which occur as three different types, so-called flavours.
 Besides photons, they are the most abundant particles in the Universe, but we don’t notice them as they interact only rarely with matter.
 Thus, sensitive detectors with excellent shielding against background signals are required to detect them.